What Should I Expect in a Job Interview

 • Application: Quickly state how this prepares you for the job you are interviewing for.

-Practice telling each story in 60–90 seconds.
-Keep results high-impact (numbers, recognition, process change) and honest about learning where the outcome wasn’t perfect.
+Practice telling each story in 60-90 seconds.
+Keep results high impact (numbers, recognition, process change) and honest about learning where the outcome didn’t go perfectly.

-If you need help converting your experience into tight interview stories, feel free to schedule a free discovery call and I’ll coach you through the process.
+If you need help converting your experience into tight interview stories, feel free to schedule a free discovery call.

 Technical Preparation: Documents, Tech, and Logistics

 Don’t underestimate basic logistics.
-Confirm the interview platform, test your camera and microphone, and ensure your background is tidy and neutral.
-Prepare a physical folder or a digital tab with: resume(s), the job description, notes on your three top stories, recruiter contact details, and a short list of questions to ask.
+Confirm the interview platform, test your camera/microphone, ensure your background is tidy and neutral.
+Prepare a folder or a tab with: resume(s), the job description, notes on your three top stories, recruiter contact details, and a short list of questions to ask.

-Keep a printed copy of your resume and a blank notebook with you during in-person interviews.
+Keep a printed copy of your resume and a blank notebook during in-person interviews.
 For video calls, position your camera at eye level and use a headset if the room echoes.
-A rehearsal call with a friend or coach is high-leverage—use it to refine pacing and clarity.
+A rehearsal call with a friend or coach is high-leverage — use it to refine pacing and clarity.

 Day-Before Checklist